 Case StudyCrisis communications

-During the COVID-19 pandemic, PR Consulting managed public relations and communications for a Whatcom County skilled nursing center.
+During the COVID-19 pandemic, Bellingham PR & Communications managed public relations and communications for a Whatcom County skilled nursing center.
 Our team worked with leaders of the nonprofit healthcare organization to develop and publish a robust array of notifications to a variety of stakeholders — staff members, residents, families and the general public — using digital and traditional media.

 Report data collected from March 4 to May 4, 2020